Travel Management

 Discover 3 key strategies to help you reduce your travel costs, while still keeping your team on side.

-With the cost of business travel growing up every year, managing travel costs within a set budget can be a challenge.
+With the cost of business travel going up every year, managing travel costs within a set budget can be a challenge.
 However, there are a number of ways that you can address this, maintaining a positive experience for your employees while sticking to the financial budgets that have been set.
-This article delves into the complexities of managing travel expenses and explores practical strategies for office managers to find cost-effective solutions for transportation, accommodation, and other travel-related expenses.
+This article delves into the complexities of managing travel expenses and explores practical strategies for office managers to find cost-effective solutions for transportation, accommodation, and other business travel-related expenses.

 • Negotiate deals: Securing corporate discounts, especially if you have offices in locations that employees travel to regularly, can also help reduce your costs.
-When you're negotiating with airlines, car services or hotels, be sure to provide as much detail as you can about your current and projected travel requirements, and the size of your travel spend over the course of the year.
+When you're negotiating with airlines, car hire services or hotels, be sure to provide as much detail as you can about your current and projected travel requirements, and the size of your travel spend over the course of the year.

 • Stay for longer: Incentivizing employees to stay 1-2 days longer can help avoid them having to return to the same location more than they need to.
 It also has the benefit of reducing emissions!
 With the right planning and execution, you'll soon see the average number of trips decrease, and hopefully boost productivity.